 Already one law firm alone has filed seven lawsuits against Boeing in federal district court in Chicago; six were filed on behalf of families of passengers on the Lion Air jet and one by the family of an Ethiopian Airlines passenger.

 The lawsuits claim that the flight-control system on the plane was defective and that Boeing failed to warn airlines about it or train pilots how to respond if it caused the plane’s nose to sink.
-The automated system, called MCAS (or Maneuvering Characteristics Augmentation System), was not on previous 737s.
+The automated MCAS system was not on previous 737s.

 The tragedy-filled introduction of the Max is reminiscent of troubled early histories of other planes.
 In 1979, for instance, the FAA grounded the McDonnell Douglas DC-10 following accidents involving a poorly designed cargo door that could spring open during flight and a crash in Chicago — still the deadliest aviation accident in U.S. history with 273 lives lost — that ultimately was blamed on poor maintenance practices by American Airlines.

 After changes approved by safety regulators, the three-engine DC-10 returned to the skies and sold several hundred more copies before production was stopped.
 The plane couldn’t compete with more efficient twin-engine models.

 Boeing’s 787 “Dreamliner” was grounded by overheating batteries in 2013, but after Boeing fixed the problem it became a favorite among airlines and passengers.
 The same course could play out for the Max, which entered service just two years ago — as long as there are no fresh accidents to stir passengers’ fears.